-Stories of bodies found in landfills normally see little ink.
+Stories of bodies found in landfills typically see little ink.
 One mention on the late-night news may be all such a victim might generate.
-A homeless vagrant who succumbs to hypothermia as he huddles in a dumpster in search of shelter from the storm that has been his life, will be forgotten before the garbage surrounding him can be processed.
-Each night, the parade of casualties of the American dream parade across digital displays great and small.
+A homeless vagrant who succumbs to hypothermia as he huddles in a dumpster in search of shelter from the storm that has been his life will be forgotten before the garbage surrounding him can be processed.
+Each night, the parade of casualties of the American dream parade across digital displays, great and small.
 No time to dwell; tomorrow and tomorrow and tomorrow will provide new fodder for the mill.
 Still, Jack Wheeler haunts the dark corners of my mind.
 He deserved better.

 - Graduated within the top 5%of his 1966 class from the S. Military Academy at West Point